 ...

-If we make further changes (commits) in our working repository, these can be published by forwarding them to the public repository with the command
+If you make additional changes (commits) to your working repository, you can publish them by forwarding them to the public repository using the command

 git push